 - An accurate history of individual product sales and department sales

-Inventory cycle can be applied to any inventory system, whether it's manual or computerized.
+Inventory control can be applied to any system, whether it's manual or computerized.

 The most important part of the inventory cycle process (also called cycle inventory) is to frequently and regularly perform inventory counts in order to understand the turnover rate or demand for a particular item.

 A cycle count is an auditing procedure whereby a small subset of inventory, usually in a specific location, is counted at a specific day or time.
 The goal is to move through all inventory on a regular basis.
 Cycle counting yields more accurate inventory results.

 Retailers may also look at cycle stock inventory, or on-hand inventory, which is the sum of what is on the shelves and what is in the warehouse or storeroom.
 The quantity of a cycle stock inventory is equal to the total on-hand inventory.
 If the safety stock inventory is maintained, it does not count.
 The goal is to prevent running out of stock, while managing cash flow, and to economize as much as possible on shipping and storage.